Ferdous Ara Begum: Career

-In 1994, Begum became the first woman Commissioner of Taxes in Bangladesh.
+In 1994, Begum became the first woman commissioner of taxes in Bangladesh.

 While serving as joint secretary of the Ministry of Women and Children Affairs (2002–2004), Begum played a pivotal role in 34 gender-specific projects aimed at enhancing the social and legal protection of women and children, particularly in rural Bangladesh.
 She worked on the initiatives to implement the Committee on the Elimination of Discrimination against Women's concluding observations in Bangladesh.
 She was posted at the Economic Relations Division, but the Ministry of Finance refused to accept her.

-In 2005, Begum made history again by becoming the first female Director General of Bangladesh Television, the state-owned national television.
-She introduced Sesame Street to Bangladesh Television.
+In 2005, Begum became the first female director general of Bangladesh Television (BTV), the state-owned national television.
+She introduced Sesame Street to BTV.

 Begum was awarded the Begum Rokeya Shining Personality Award in 2005 by Narikantha Foundation.

+In April 2026, Begum was elected as the president of executive council of the Bangladesh Senior Citizens Forum for the term 2026-27.

 Personal life

-Begum is married to Tajul Islam, Press Secretary to Prime Minister Khaleda Zia.
+Begum is married to Tajul Islam, advocate and former press secretary to the then Prime Minister Khaleda Zia.
 They both received promotions under the President's quota after the Bangladesh Nationalist Party came to power.